EXHIBITION HEALTH REQUIREMENTS FOR LIVESTOCK, POULTRY AND EXOTIC ANIMALS

 C. April Boar

 Department 40 - Market Swine JUNIOR

 POINTS 1 2 3 4

 EXHIBITORS WILL BE LIMITED TO THREE (3) MARKET HOG ENTRIES

 CLASSES: Classes will be divided as evenly as possible according to weight for market animals.
-Minimum weight is 160 pounds, maximum weight is 280 pounds.
-0% tolerance allowed.
-No Exceptions.
+There is no minimum weight, maximum weight is 280 pounds.
 There will be five to ten classes based on the number of head entered.
 Grand and Reserve winners will make sale.
 The judge will select sale order.